Take a few minutes to read the Bible verses listed and ask the Holy Spirit to lead you in how this verse applies to you this week.

 2 Corinthians 12: 9-10

-But [the Lord] replied, “My kindness is all you need.
+9 But he replied, “My gift of undeserved grace is all you need.
 My power is strongest when you are weak.”
 So if Christ keeps giving me his power, I will gladly brag about how weak I am.
-Yes, I am glad to be weak or insulted or mistreated or to have troubles and sufferings, if it is for Christ.
+10 Yes, I am glad to be weak or insulted or mistreated or to have troubles and sufferings, if it is for Christ.
 Because when I am weak, I am strong.
-(CEV)

 Is there something you’re so proud of that you love to tell people about it?
 In his letter to the Corinthians, Paul didn’t boast about some great thing he did, but about his weakness.
 Some translations of the Bible refer to Paul’s problem as “a thorn in [his] flesh.”
 To have a thorn stuck in your skin means to have a source of constant irritation, pain, or stress.